fchensan/application-study-tool/pages/components/otel_collector/receiver_metrics.md

 ### f5.virtual_server.profile.info

-Info about a BigIP profile for this virtualserver.
+Info about a BIG-IP profile for this virtualserver.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |